THEYFRIEND

 NEW!

 Diamond Wave is expanding THEYFRIEND to bring you nonbinary performance all year long!
-We are hosting six THEYFRIEND Nonbinary Cabaret events in partnership with Brava, as well as a few other ad hoc events!
-Explore our year-round THEYFRIEND programs below.
+Last year, we hosted six THEYFRIEND Nonbinary Cabaret events in partnership with Brava, as well as a few other ad hoc events!
+Explore our recent year-round THEYFRIEND programs below, and keep an eye out for this year’s events!

 WHY THEYFRIEND?